-The anterior cerebral artery (latin: arteria cerebri anterior) is one of the terminal branches of the internal carotid that supplies the medial aspects of the frontal and parietal lobes of the cerebral hemispheres.
+The anterior cerebral artery (Latin: arteria cerebri anterior) is one of the terminal branches of the internal carotid artery that supplies the medial aspects of the frontal and parietal lobes of the cerebral hemispheres.

-The anterior cerebral artery passes medial to the great longitudinal fissure, then it winds around the genu of the corpus callosum and goes along the medial surface of the hemisphere, reaching the parietooccipital sulcus.
+The artery passes medial to the great longitudinal fissure.
+It then winds around the genu of the corpus callosum and goes along the medial surface of the hemisphere, reaching the parietooccipital sulcus.